 - If placed inside hand luggage, pack your sealed perfume together with your other toiletries in the transparent, quart-sized zip-lock bag.
 Wrap the bag of toiletries in clothes, and place it in your hand luggage.
 Avoid placing it next to hard objects and the walls.

 What About Duty-Free Perfume?

 Whenever you’re flying, you will find duty-free perfume in every single airport.
 They’ll try to sell it to you before you board, during the flight, and after you land.
-Sometimes you can find good deals for duty-free perfume in airports, but more often than not, they’re overpriced.
+Sometimes you can find good deals for duty-free perfume in airports, but more often than not, they’re too overpriced.
 If you do decide to get duty-free perfume, you don’t have to follow the 3-1-1 rule for liquids in hand luggage.
 If you purchase the perfume in the duty-free airport shops or with the airline, you can carry it separately and won’t have to store it inside your hand luggage.

 There’s one thing you should keep in mind, especially if you don’t have any more space in your quart-sized bag, or you’re buying a perfume that’s larger than 3.4 oz.
-You should always purchase duty-free perfume before or during your last flight if you’re flying more than once.
+You should always purchase duty-free perfume before or during your last flight if you’re flying on a connecting flight.
 That’s because you can carry duty-free items in addition to your hand luggage only for the first flight.
 If you had purchased perfume over 3.4 oz on your first flight, you would then have to check it in before your second flight.
 Unfortunately, that isn’t possible if your checked bag is automatically transferred.
 Also, always keep the receipts for duty-free items because airlines will ask for it before boarding.